tryolabs/soccer-video-analytics/README.md

 >__Warning__: You have to run this command on the root of the project folder.

-After the execution will be generated a file with the same name as the input video concatenated with `_out` indicating that this is the output file.
+An mp4 video will be generated after the execution.
+The name is the same as the input video with the suffix `_out` added.